aws/karpenter-provider-aws/docs/DEVELOPER_GUIDE.md

     * `$KO_DOCKER_REPO` must point to your development repository
     * Your cluster must have permissions to read from the repository
 * Make sure your cluster doesn't have previous installations of prometheus and cert-manager
   * Previous installations of our dependencies can interfere with our installation scripts, so to be safe, clear those, then run `./hack/quick-install.sh`
 * If running `./hack/quick-install.sh` fails with `Error: Accumulate Target`, run `make generate` successfully, and try again.

 ### Build and Deploy
 ```
 make all                                  # build and test code
-make deploy # deploy local changes to cluster
+make apply                                # deploy local changes to cluster
+CLOUD_PROVIDER=<YOUR_PROVIDER> make apply # deploy for your cloud provider
 ```

 ### Testing